bptlab/object-aware-choreography-service/README.md

 ---

-## Reproducing the Dissertation Evaluation
+## Reproducing the Thesis Evaluation

-The executable evaluation accompanying the dissertation is located in `evaluation/`.
+The executable evaluation accompanying the thesis is located in `evaluation/`.

 ```text